-Today, we'll discuss How to spec your semi-trailer for a heavy-haul application, and it is part of our series on How to Buy the Best Reefer Trailer.
+Today, we’ll discuss specs for heavy-haul applications, and it is part of our series on How to Buy the Best Reefer Trailer.

-If you're considering spec'ing your trailer for heavy applications, then you're in the right place.
-We'll review:
+If you’re considering spec’ing your trailer for heavy-haul applications, then you’re in the right place.
+We’ll review:

 - Bulk loads, anything that loads against the side walls like watermelon or potatoes or even a backhaul load such as carpet.

 - Consistently loading a heavy tow motor inside the trailer

 - Options to consider for your heavy haul trailer

 - Evaluate the need for a Tow-Motor package

 If you know you’re hauling heavy, you will want to consider adding these heavy haul options to strengthen your trailer.